By Spencer Durrant

 And, if you get tired of fishing for salmon, this area is also known for its spectacular halibut and rockfish fishing.
 Booking a charter and going after any of these big fish in the open ocean is an experience you’ll never forget.
 And, it’s a bit more family-friendly than trying to pry salmon from a swift-moving river.
 The Campbell River might be the most family-friendly salmon fishery on this list, so if you’re bringing everyone with you, this is a place that you’ll definitely want to look at.

 For more information or to book accommodation / guided tours, contact the nearby British Columbia fishing lodge at Port Eliza Inlet in Tahsis, British Columbia.

-2. Ship Creek in Anchorage, Alaska
+2. Kenai River in Alaska

 When to go: The best time to fish the Kenai River is from late May to August, depending on what species of fish you’re chasing.

 Why fish here: The Kenai has some of the biggest runs of sockeye salmon in the world, in addition to spectacular rainbow trout, dolly varden, and silver salmon fishing.